technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

 1. Back in the Azure portal, open the **searchleaves** AI Search service resource.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image73.png)

 2. Select **Import and vectorize data**.

     ![A screenshot of a computer AI-generated content may be